netita/CleverTap-Unity-SDK-Team-Test/README.md

 Install TextMeshPro both packages by navigating to:
 1. Window > TextMeshPro > Import TMP Essential Resources and.
-2. Window > TextMeshPro > Import TMP Examples and Extras (Figure 01).
+2. Window > TextMeshPro > Import TMP Examples and Extras.

 ### Import the Toast Unity Package
 Import the `Toast.unitypackage` into your Unity Project. **Go to Assets** > **Import Package** > **Custom Package**.